Jonathan Orszag

 Jonathan Marc Orszag is an American economist and former government official.
-He is a Senior Managing Director at Compass Lexecon, LLC, an economic consulting firm.
-Orszag was a co-founder of Compass Lexecon (or Competition Policy Associates), which was sold to FTI Consulting, Inc. (NYSE: FCN) in 2006.
+He is a Founding Partner of Econic Partners LLC, an economic consulting firm.
+He previously was a co-founder of Compass Lexecon, LLC.
+Orszag sold Compass (or Competition Policy Associates) to FTI Consulting, Inc. (NYSE: FCN) in 2006.
 His work has been recognized in The International Who's Who of Competition Economists and Global Competition Review.
 During the Bill Clinton administration, Orszag served within the National Economic Council (NEC) as an economic policy advisor.

 Early life and education

 Orszag is the son of Reba Karp, owner of a research and development company, and Steven Orszag, a prominent mathematician and professor at Yale University.
 He has two brothers, Michael Orszag and Peter Orszag, the former Director of the Office of Management and Budget.
 Orszag's paternal great-grandparents were Jewish immigrants from Hungary who immigrated to New York City in 1903.

 Orszag graduated from Phillips Exeter Academy in 1991 and received his bachelor's degree in economics from Princeton University in 1996.
 In 1997, Orszag graduated from the University of Oxford with an M.Sc. in economic and social history.